 Full Biography

-Dr. Logan Petit is a surgical sports medicine specialist treating conditions of the shoulder, knee, hip, and elbow, with a focus on shoulder and knee procedures.
+Dr. Logan Petit is a surgical sports medicine specialist who treats conditions of the shoulder, knee, hip, and elbow, with a special focus on shoulder and knee procedures.
+He is dedicated to helping patients return to the activities they enjoy through personalized, evidence-based orthopedic care.

-Dr. Petit is a New Hampshire native and is excited to return to Connecticut where he did his residency and take care of the community where he will live and raise his family.
+A Cheshire resident, Dr. Petit takes pride in caring for the community he calls home.
 He earned his undergraduate degree from the University of New Hampshire in Durham, New Hampshire.
-He attended medical school and earned a Masters of Public Health at the Tulane School of Medicine in New Orleans, Louisiana.
-He completed his residency at the Yale School of Medicine in New Haven, Connecticut.
-He then completed his sports medicine training with a fellowship in sports medicine at Brown University.
+He then attended Tulane University School of Medicine in New Orleans, Louisiana, where he earned his medical degree and a Master of Public Health.
+Dr. Petit completed his residency at Yale School of Medicine in New Haven, Connecticut, followed by a sports medicine fellowship at Brown University.

-Dr. Petit enjoys spending time with his wife, Danielle, and daughter, Ava.
-He is an avid weightlifter, that also enjoys golfing, cooking, baking, hiking and snowboarding.
+Outside of medicine, Dr. Petit enjoys spending time with his wife, Danielle, and their two children.
+He is an avid weightlifter and also enjoys golfing, cooking, baking, hiking, and snowboarding.

 Research and Publications